Paymo Logo

 What a time book looked like.
 Metcalfe’s “Systems of cost accounting,” 1885.

-But it’s 2022, so everyone uses timesheet software, whether it’s an agency or a solopreneur, to log working hours with a few clicks—unless you want to write by hand.
-Tedious tasks are a fine example of modern-day torture.
+But it’s 2024, so everyone uses timesheet software, whether an agency or a solopreneur, to log working hours with a few clicks—unless you want to write by hand.
+Tedious tasks like handwritten timesheets are a fine example of modern-day torture.

 Get started with timesheet tracking.
 Sign up for a free Paymo trial.